 You can also wrap the bowl with the cookie in plastic wrap and place it in a microwave for approximately 30 seconds.
 The moisture in the filling will hydrate the Oreo, making it soft.
 If you choose this option, make sure that the plastic wrap and bowl are labeled microwave-safe and that the wrap is not touching the cookies.

 Another method for making Oreos soft is by dipping them in milk for a few seconds.
 Milk is full of emulsifiers, a substance that allows fat to blend with substances without fat, such as cocoa powder and water.
-Since Oreos has fat in them, the milk-emulsifying property will dissolve and soften them.
+Since Oreos have fat in them, the milk-emulsifying property will dissolve and soften them.

-Moreover, you can place some Oreos in a plastic container and put some juicy fruit such as a quarter of a fresh apple.
+Moreover, you can place some Oreos in a plastic container and put some juicy fruit, such as a quarter of a fresh apple.
 Seal on the lid tightly, and the moisture from the fruit will soften the cookie over several hours.

 How Long Do Oreos Take to Get Soft?

-At 2.5 seconds, Oreo will slightly be moist and retain its entire structure.
+At 2.5 seconds, Oreo will be slightly moist and retain its entire structure.
 At five seconds, it will be significantly softer, and at 10 seconds, the cookie will be too soft, so it might collapse in the milk.
 Finally, after 50 seconds, the cookie will crumble.